LeeVo2408/README.md/README.md

 CI is the practice of automating the integration of code changes into a mainline codebase (trunk).
 Developers merge code changes into a central repository where automated tests are run both before and after the merge, which ensures that the changes do not introduce bugs.

-To successfully implement CI, the minimum requirements are:
+To successfully implement CI, some of the minimum requirements are:

 -	**Trunk-based development**: developers frequently divide their work into small branches and merge them into a trunk.

--	**Continually**: automated testing process
+-	**Continuity**: automated testing process

 -	**Visibility**: the status of the work should be visible to the team.